 The Habsburgs appreciated the beauty of Tirol as well and established a residence in Innsbruck: the Hofburg, with its superbly restored imperial apartments, offers interesting insights into the lifestyle and daily routine of Empress Maria Theresa and Empress Sisi.
 Elaborately glazed porcelain heating stoves that were fired from concealed passages, silk wall coverings, laid banquet tables – all of this is brings the history of the royal dwellers of the Hofburg to life.

 The mountains!
-In Tirol one is simply surrounded by them, and they have left an inedible mark on the land and its people.
-It is thus no wonder that modern architecture has even taken hold in the Tirolean Alps: alongside the traditional, rustic mountain huts, an increasing number of modern, innovatively designed and ecologically conscious Alpine shelters are offering refuge to hikers and mountaineers.
+In Tirol one is simply surrounded by them, and they have left a clear mark on the land and its people.
+It is thus no wonder that modern architecture has even taken hold in the Tirolean Alps: alongside the traditional, rustic mountain huts, an increasing number of modern, innovative designed and ecologically conscious Alpine shelters are offering refuge to hikers and mountaineers.

-One of the best examples of this is the Stüdlhütte, perched at 2,800 metres on Austria’s highest mountain, the Grossglockner.
+One of the best examples of this is the Stüdlhütte, perched at 9,200 feet on Austria’s highest mountain, the Grossglockner.
 This structure, with its partly elliptical design, boasts a 240° view to the southwest.
 This provides the hut with a maximum amount of sunlight, which is extremely beneficial in terms of energy use.
 A towering architectural achievement, so to speak.

 The architecture of the Festspielhaus in Erl accords an equal degree of respect to the surrounding Tirolean mountain landscape: in summer, when the performances are held "next door" in the white Passionsspielhaus, the Festspielhaus, with its dark façade, blends in with the surrounding dark forest, thus effectively receding into the background.
 In winter, however, it makes its grand entrance: in that season the dark Festspielhaus stands out against the snowy white landscape, and its impressive architecture becomes the focal point.
 By the way, the new Festspielhaus has the world’s largest orchestra pit.
 The highest of mountains, the hugest of pits – Tirol is a province of superlatives.